seemenkina/spiffe-example/java-spiffe-federation-jboss/README.md

 In the Frontend there is a JBOSS Widlfly Server running a simple Spring Boot webapp that consumes data from a Database and generates an HTML with that data.

-The database connection URL it's defined through the following property:
+The database connection URL is defined through the following property:

 ```
 spring.datasource.url=jdbc:postgresql://backend:8443/tasks_service?socketFactory=spiffe.provider.SpiffeSocketFactory